 But often, the right software development candidates are not available in close proximity to businesses, and hiring in-house can be costly.
-As a result, many of these businesses turn to hiring remotely.
+As a result, many of these businesses turn to hiring a VA remotely.
 Here’s why:

 Let’s take an in-depth look at all the benefits involved in hiring remote developers.